10xers/speedr/README.md

 Speedr is an email speed-reading client.

-Standard reading allows you to read only around 250-300 words per minute.
+Normal, un-enhanced reading only allows you to process around 250-300 words per minute.
 With Speedr, you can increase that to 700 or higher, allowing you to process even a weeks worth of emails in a few minutes, without skim reading or skipping any possibly important content.